d1823/blog/articles/changing-brightness-and-contrast-using-application-launcher.md

 StartupNotify=false
 ```

 The last remaining thing is to make the displaymgr runnable without providing the password.
-To do that, execute `$ sudo visudo /etc/sudoers.d/displaymgr` and save it with the following content: `sudo visudo /etc/sudoers.d/displaymgr`.
+To do that, execute `$ sudo visudo /etc/sudoers.d/displaymgr` and save it with the following content: `ALL ALL = NOPASSWD:/usr/bin/displaymgr`.

 With all of that done, I was now able to control the brightness and contrast of my monitor just as easily as launching an application.